 At 10’ length (no options) and 30” width, it is somewhat small compared to other boards on this list.
 If you are a taller person or plan on carrying two adults frequently, you may want to look at the Radar Cadence Blem listing below.
 But for the average single rider or slightly smaller couples, this is a good bargain for the money.

-This 10’ x 30” board is available in 5 different color schemes to suit anyone’s tastes.
+This 10’ x 30” board is available in numerous color schemes to suit anyone’s tastes.
 It is sold as a full kit with everything needed to transport, inflate, ride and then pack away at the end of the day.
 Built with 2 smaller outer fins, it ships with a larger removable center fin for more stability when inserted and maneuverability when removed.

 Premium cheap paddle boards